 In this activity your students are going to make a mini-model of a rotating neutron star, called a "pulsar."
 To do the demonstration, you will need a flashlight or some other type of light source.
 Turn on the flashlight and hold it in your hand, pointing out away from your body.
 Spin around a few times (see drawing).
 Ask the students what type of light pattern they see.
 They should answer that they see a pulse or flash of light as the flashlight beam crosses their line-of-sight.
 Explain to them that pulsars make light pulses in a similar fashion - the direction that the light beam shines is not the same direction as the axis around which you are rotating, similar to a lighthouse or a search beam.
 Explain to the students that neutron stars emit light beams because they have very strong magnetic fields (about one trillion times that of the Earth).
 The magnetic field channels material out of or onto their magnetic poles and the motion of this material (gas and charged particles) creates light coming out of the poles.
 Neutron stars also spin around very quickly, even though they are the size of a typical city, and have a mass approximately the same as that of the Sun (really 1.4 solar masses).
-Now tell the students that their goal is to create a mini-model of a pulsar using materials you will give them leading questions if they are having trouble, but try to avoid telling them the correct way to build the model.
+Now tell the students that their goal is to create a mini-model of a pulsar using materials you will give the m.
+Allow them to spend at least 10 minutes trying to figure out how to light up the lights and spin the pulsar.
+Ask them leading questions if they are having trouble, but try to avoid telling them the correct way to build the model.